 As such, if you are considered a high-risk driver in Kentucky, you may think it’s impossible to find affordable car insurance.
 The good news is, though, that you have options that may help you save money on your policy.
 To help you find the best high-risk auto insurance in Kentucky, Bankrate reviewed average rate data for some of the top auto insurance companies in Kentucky.
 While your rates will vary from the average, knowing what high-risk drivers in Kentucky pay for car insurance can help you better understand what you might pay for coverage in this state.

 If a driver is convicted of a serious traffic violation, the consequences often extend beyond their driving record: Not only will Kentucky drivers face fines and other legal penalties for the driving behavior, but insurance carriers will also typically increase rates.
 However, premium increase amounts will vary depending on the specific infraction and number of previous violations that appear on the driver’s record.

 Rates after a speeding ticket

-According to the Kentucky State Police Traffic Collision 2019 Report, more than 4,000 car accidents involving speeding occurred in 2019 alone.
-Just one speeding ticket can significantly increase your monthly premium, depending on your insurance carrier.
+According to the 2020 Kentucky State Police Traffic Collision Report, almost 15% of all car accidents in the state were caused by unsafe speed.
+For drivers, being convicted of just one speeding ticket can cause your insurance rates to increase significantly, depending on your insurance carrier.
 The table below highlights what high-risk drivers in Kentucky can expect to pay annually for full coverage car insurance coverage following a speeding ticket: